SandyRodger/RB130-139/introduction_to_testing.md

 gem list minitest # => lists which version of Minitest you have installed

-$ gem install minitest-reporters. # => This is not necessary, but adds colour to make the outpout more readable.
+$ gem install minitest-reporters. # => This is not necessary, but adds colour to make the output more readable.

 # then create a file in which to write your tests